berensp/berensp.github.io/_posts/2024-06-29-farcaster.md

 And the unique use cases are starting to bubble up.
 1. The *composability* aspect of blockchain is huge.
 The lightbulb went off for me with a fun little project called [dadcaster](https://www.dadcaster.org/) which is built on [CharmVerse](https://app.charmverse.io).
 Instead of having you "sign up" with your email address and somehow meet certain criteria; you just prove ownership of a certain NFT, which is essentially your keycard.
 The community then knows who you are, and knows that you've satisfied whatever criteria were necessary to be admitted (not much in this case, but you get the point).
 2. Another simple project was [web3 sign a pdf](https://eth-pdf-signature.vercel.app/) by Tayyab Hussain and Dylan Steck.
 Just connect your wallet, upload your file, and sign away; and you've just disintermediated DocuSign or Adobe Sign; it's your verifiable signature which may well outlast any esignature service provider.
+3. And then Frames, which let you turn any cast into an interactive app.
+Amazing.

+Of course this is just the beginning.

 So that's a bit of my experience to date.
 I may be a fringe user, but it's been fun to participate in this community of interesting people and observe the evolution of the platform.